If you’re overwhelmed by the possibilities of reading school assembly choices, then this might be the most important webpage you visit.

 Your students will help hatch the egg from “Horton Hatches the Egg,” help create stretchy green Oobleck from “Bartholomew And the Oobleck,” laugh like crazy as a Cat in The Hat bookmark takes on a life of it’s own, a drawing of the Cat In The Hat comes to life and talks to the kids, and so much more.

 Those are the highlights from the primary grade level (typically grades K-2) version of the show.
-However, I’ve painstakingly created a version of “A Cat And A Hat” specifically for upper grades (usually grades 3-5): yup, you read that right – that includes 5th graders! – for a Dr. Seuss-themed reading assembly!
-Most PTA/PTO parents, principals, and media specialists can’t believe you can capture the attention of 5th graders with a Seussical-themed school assembly, but I do it in dozens of schools each year during Read Across America Month!
+However, I’ve painstakingly created a version of “A Cat And A Hat” specifically for upper grades (usually grades 3-5): yup, you read that right – that includes 5th graders! – for a Dr. Seuss-themed reading school assembly!
+Most PTA/PTO parents, principals, and media specialists can’t believe you can capture the attention of 5th graders with a Seussical-themed school assembly, on the importance of reading, but I do it in dozens of schools each year during Read Across America Month!
 (I’ll let you in on a secret: on occasion, a K-6 school wants the Seussical assembly and even 6th graders enjoy it!)

 Here are some upper grade highlights: The entire audience witnesses teachers’ and fellow students’ heads ‘shrinking’ as they become the size of a Who in an optical illusion that illustrates the concepts behind “Horton Hears A Who”; I borrow a student’s shoe to demonstrate how to create Oobleck…with hilarious, disgusting results; I try to use a ‘Stars-On / Stars-Off Machine’ with a hysterical plot twist to illustrate the lesson from “The Sneeches and Other Stories,” and much more!